gloveboxes/GitHub-Metrics-Endpoint/docs/20-metrics-tracker/05-introduction.md

 ![The image shows connecting a GitHub action to the Azure Function App](../img/github-action.png)

-GitHub metrics are collected by a GitHub action that is triggered by a scheduled event.
+GitHub metrics are collected by a GitHub action triggered by a scheduled event.
 The GitHub action collects metrics from the GitHub API and posts the metrics to an Azure Function App webhook.
 The Azure Function App webhook is a secure endpoint that accepts the metrics payload and stores the metrics in a database.

 In this section, you will learn how to: